 Properties of Charging Modes

-The SMA eCharger has 3 charging modes that can be switched between.
 The effect of the setting on the charging mode is described below.

 Mode